Realfinity Mortgage FAQ

 It’s not necessary to meet your mortgage partner in person or even speak with them directly.
 Many transactions are now being conducted remotely, which can result in quicker and more efficient closing times.
 As a homeowner or homebuyer, Realfinity Mortgage tailors the experience to your needs and is available to assist you and address any inquiries you may have.

 Your rate lock can have an expiration date, but you can avoid this by selecting a suitable option when locking in your rate.
-Typically, rate locks have a duration of 30, 45, or 60 days, but Realfinity Mortgage’s lending partners offer extended locks of up to 150 days depending on your specific situation.
+Typically, rate locks have a duration of 30, 45, or 60 days, but Realfinity Mortgage’s investors offer extended locks of up to 150 days depending on your specific situation.
 The appropriate lock period will depend on when your closing is scheduled and the type of property you intend to purchase.

 Your mortgage payment primarily includes the repayment of the principal amount borrowed and the interest charged on it.
 If you have put down less than 20% of the purchase price, then the payment will also include mortgage insurance.
 Additionally, you are required to pay for your homeowner’s insurance and real estate taxes, which are deposited into an escrow account held by your lender.
 Other expenses may also apply.
 The principal payment reduces the original amount borrowed, while the interest payment is the fee charged for borrowing the money.
 The taxes and insurance portions of the payment are held in escrow and paid by the lender to the respective parties when due.
 However, some borrowers may have the option to not use an escrow account for these payments.
 If an escrow account is used, it’s important to note that the responsibility of paying taxes and insurance directly falls on the borrower once the mortgage loan is paid in full.